Skip to content

 You’ll need to fill out a form and provide identification and a photo.
 Once your application is processed, your name will be added to a central list.
 Every licensed casino, betting site, and gambling venue in the country will be notified.
 They are legally required to block your access, whether you’re trying to log in online or walk into a venue.

 Family members also have a legal option to protect a loved one.
 If someone close to you is being harmed by gambling and won’t stop, you can apply to a magistrate to have them excluded.
 The court can order the gambling boards to add that person to the national exclusion list.
-It’s not an easy step to take, but in some cases, it’s necessary to protect families and finances.
+It’s not an easy step, but in some cases it’s necessary to protect families and finances.

 After your exclusion period ends, you’ll need to prove you’ve received counselling and are in control of your gambling habits before being allowed back in.
 If not, your exclusion stays in place.